Signs You Might Be Losing Your Hearing

 What to do next

 Just like any health-related issue, don’t simply rely on what you read online.
-If you’re worried that you or a loved one are experiencing hearing loss, it may be time to set an appointment with an audiologist.
+If you think you are experiencing hearing loss, it may be time to set an appointment with an audiologist.

-They will run some hearing loss tests which will produce a unique audiogram, which is a visual representation of your hearing loss.
-This will show not only the degree of hearing loss in both ears but give you a clear depiction of which frequencies you’re having the most trouble hearing.
+They will run some hearing loss tests which will produce an audiogram.
+This is a visual representation of your unique hearing loss.
+It shows the degree of hearing loss in each ear and which frequencies you’re having the most trouble hearing.

 Your audiologist specialist will work with you to develop a treatment plan based on your unique hearing loss profile.